 As with those students who are within SAS, students within other schools in Rutgers New Brunswick who wish to declare the HRM Major as a second major may do so after Introduction to HRM, 37:533:301, has been taken and completed with a “C” or better.
 In order to declare the HRM Major, students must meet with their school advisors to have the major added to their record.
 It is recommended that students also make an appointment with the HRM Undergraduate Student Counselor to go over the requirements needed to complete the HRM Major.

 Typically, full-time students normally declare their major in the second semester of their second year, although some students opt to declare earlier in order to facilitate the planning needed for an appropriate sequence of the courses required to complete the major within four years.

 Students are encouraged to directly declare the major as soon as they are eligible to do so.
 Declaration of the HRM Major immediately places students on the Undergraduate HRM listserv for current HRM students (both majors and minors).
 The listserv is utilized to send out announcements regarding human resource management events, program information, and applicable internship opportunities.

 In addition, formal declaration allows us to identify our students and extend our consideration to them when issuing special permission numbers during registration periods.
-Declared HRM Majors and HRM Minors also have access to employment and internship opportunities designated for HRM students through the Career Knight System as well as access to the SMLR Career Counselors.
+Declared HRM Majors and HRM Minors also have access to employment and internship opportunities designated for HRM students through the Handshake system as well as access to the SMLR Career Counselors.